The 5 Steps on How to Research a Topic

 Step 3: Validation: Find the Best Sources

+Wondering how to perform research?
+Here is advice from our economics essay writing service.
 When looking for sources, you might occasionally have doubts about the credibility of what you’re reading.
-Some websites, some authors, and some public figures might claim to have a valid perspective.
-In reality, enough of them are there to make money, gain recognition, or push an agenda.
+Some websites, authors, or public figures might claim to have a valid perspective, when in reality, they have perhaps voiced their opinions to make money, gain recognition, or push an agenda.

-Be sure to use search engines with the right keywords.
+Use search engines with the right keywords.
 The more precise the keyword, the closer you are to the source material of the topic you’re researching.
-If you’re doing research on the impact of caffeine on employee productivity, you should be searching for the keywords “caffeine” and “employee productivity,” because they relate directly to the topic.
-In this case, avoid searching for unrelated keywords such as “how to make coffee.”
+If you’re researching the impact of caffeine on employee productivity, you should search for the keywords “caffeine” and “employee productivity” because they relate directly to the topic.
+In this case, avoid searching for unrelated keywords such as “how to make coffee”.
 While it does sound relevant, making coffee has no educational input on the analysis of the effectiveness of employees under the influence of caffeine.

 Step 4: Make Notes

 When you make notes during your research, you will have readily available material to refer to when structuring your paper.
-Be sure to write down the author, publisher, and any other relevant information to use further.
+Be sure to write down the author, publisher, and any other relevant information for further use.

 Step 5: Organize Your Information